 Is your Mystery Shopping program keeping you up at night?
 Do you need to stave off a Mystery Shop Catastrophe?

-To get that 8 hours sleep and wake up refreshed, below are 10 guidelines to follow.
+To get that perfect amount of sleep and wake up refreshed, below are 10 mystery shopping guidelines to follow;

 MYSTERY SHOPPING GUIDELINES

 Give the same due diligence to hiring your mystery shopping supplier as you do for an accountant or financial planner.
 Reach out and speak to (not email) clients of the supplier to find out the nature of the shops the supplier provided, where they fell short and whether they would hire the supplier again.
 Also, speak with the key members of the supplier’s team (e.g. project manager) to gauge their knowledge and expertise.
 Don’t hesitate to ask tough questions.

 2. ASK HOW THE SUPPLIER ENSURES ACCURACY

 Make sure your Mystery Shopping Request for Proposal asks how the supplier ensures accuracy.
 For example, how do they flag and resolve surveys that contain inconsistencies or gaps?

 Some mystery shopping surveys that you receive completed will not be usable and would require a new shop.
 For example;